 - To share best practices which can help save lives around the world, put affected people at the centre of humanitarian action, and alleviate suffering.”

-The most important document resulting from the WHS is The Grand Bargain that inspired the funders who compiled the resources in this Toolkit to alter their own organizational practices and collaborate in support of local humanitarian leaders.
-The Grand Bargain is the next tool in this Toolkit.
+The most crucial document resulting from the WHS is The Grand Bargain which inspired the funders who compiled the resources in this Toolkit to alter their own organizational practices and collaborate in support of local humanitarian leaders.

 - Greater transparency

-- More support and funding tools to local and national responders
+- More support and funding tools for local and national responders

 - Increase the use and coordination of cash-based programming

-- Reduce duplication and management cost with periodic functional reviews
+- Reduce duplication and management costs with periodic functional reviews

 - Improve joint and impartial needs assessments

-- A Participation Revolution: include people receiving aid in making the decisions which affect their lives
+- A Participation Revolution: include people receiving aid in making the decisions that affect their lives

 - Increase collaborative humanitarian multi-year planning and funding

 - Reduce the earmarking of donor contributions

 - Cross-cutting – Enhance engagement between humanitarian and development actors.”